 There is plenty of room in the footwell.

 The video screen is just over 15 inches and folds out for viewing.
 I prefer video screens that are fixed so viewing is available during taxi and the entire flight.

 The Zodiac seat is better than the American A330-300 Envoy seat I would fly on the return to CLT but not as nice as the wonderful Super Diamond seat on another American 777-200 from Miami, FL to Paris, France.

 For a seven-hour flight, AA provided decent amenities.

-Unlike many other airlines AA does not put dental items, lotion and razors in the lavatories.
+Unlike many other airlines AAmerican does not put dental items, lotion and razors in the lavatories.